stubbscroll/evolve-script/readme.txt

   builds a bunch of transmitters that can't be powered on because of power deficit, and for some reason the script doesn't build mines to get copper for coal powerplants. though the script gets out of this rut after ~250 days
+- script never crafts manually or buys resources when challenge genes disabled

 stuff that doesn't work:
-- some race-specific stuff not yet implemented (sacrificial altar, ocular powers, wish)
+- some race-specific stuff not yet implemented (sacrificial altar, wish, psychic powers)
-- some universe-specific stuff (authority) not yet implemented
+- some universe-specific stuff (authority, alchemy) not yet implemented
 - truepath not tested. most stuff might work up to long-range probes
 - probably some corner cases that can make the script trip up, like high population+horseshoes